Minimum R\'enyi Entropy Portfolios: Exponential Rényi entropy and risk measurement

 \subsection{Shannon and Rényi entropy}

-The entropy of a random variable $X$ commonly refers to its Shannon entropy.
-This concept was first introduced by \hyperref[Shannon]{Shannon (1948)} in his seminal paper \textit{A mathematical theory of communication} that gave birth to a new scientific discipline: \textit{information theory}.
+The entropy of a random variable $X$ commonly refers to its Shannon entropy, first introduced by \hyperref[Shannon]{Shannon (1948)}, giving birth to a new scientific discipline: \textit{information theory}.
 It is defined as

 This measure is known to quantify the amount of randomness embedded in $X$.
-When $X$ is discrete for instance, it is closely related to the number of bits required to code $X$ in order to minimize the expected value of the code's length (\hyperref[Cover]{Cover and Thomas, 2006}).
-Moreover, when $X$ is a continuous random variable with bounded support, this quantity is maximized for the uniform distribution, which is the most uncertain one.
-Shannon entropy embeds many more properties.
+For instance, when $X$ is a continuous random variable with bounded support, this quantity is maximized for the uniform distribution, which is the most uncertain one.
+Shannon entropy embeds many important properties.
 We refer to \hyperref[Cover]{Cover and Thomas (2006)} for an extended treatment.

-\hyperref[Renyi]{Rényi (1961)} proposed a generalization of Shannon entropy with the help of a parameter $\alpha\in\mathbb{R}^+$.
-The idea was to consider a more general (non-linear) averaging of $-\ln f_X$.
-Starting from axioms associated to randomness measures, Rényi proposed the following definition:
+\hyperref[Renyi]{Rényi (1961)} proposed a generalization of Shannon entropy in \eqref{diffshannon} with the help of a parameter $\alpha\in\mathbb{R}^+$.
+The idea was to consider a generalized averaging of $-\ln f_X$, leading to the following definition:

 whenever the expectation exists.
-In the sequel, we will only consider the case where $X$ is continuous.
-In that case, entropy is sometimes called \textit{differential} entropy.
 Shannon entropy is recovered as a special case in the sense that

-Just like Shannon entropy, Rényi entropy enjoys several interesting properties.
+Just like Shannon entropy, Rényi entropy enjoys interesting properties.
 However, its exponential transform has more natural properties in the context of risk.
-The next section is dedicated to a more detailed analysis of the exponential Rényi entropy and its connections with deviation risk measures.
+The next section is dedicated to a more detailed analysis of the exponential Rényi entropy and its connection with deviation risk measures.